-There are several park boundary discrepancies that could be addressed with the help of a land survey.
-One boundary issue is that the park uses a shed that appears to be outside of the park's boundaries.
-If the shed is determined to be inside the park boundaries, it should be moved to a less visible location.
+Several park boundary discrepancies have been identified for which land surveying is recommended.
+One boundary issue is that the park uses a shed that appears to be outside of the park boundary.
+If determined to be inside park boundaries, the shed should be removed or shifted to a less visible location.